Ready to launch an online coaching business? Find out why Whop is the best place for it (and how you can launch yours today).

 1. Pick your niche

-Don’t get me wrong; you know where your knowledge lies and probably already have a niche in mind.
-Maybe it’s business, fitness… hell, even financial coaching.
+Look, you know where your knowledge lies, and you probably have a coaching niche in mind.
+Maybe it's business, fitness… hell, even relationship coaching.

-The clearer your niche is, the easier it’ll be to create a killer and clear offer to your potential students.
-And, believe me, you’ll need that to stand out.
+The clearer your niche is, the easier it is to create a killer offer for your students.

 2. Create a clear offer